 A market which, following EPIC Phase 1, is soon to explode in size and profitability.
 Florida could get in early on what will soon become the largest energy manufacturing industry on Earth.
 And who’s going to build all these new hydrogen powered vehicles, fuel cells and facilities?
 Put it this way: With me as your congressman, who do you think?
 Hammer and anvil, folks.
 Public and private, working together.

 Speaking of public: At the same time I’ll be implementing these systems privately through the Foundation, and helping write the laws to make it work, I’ll be working to establish a state-owned energy company utilizing the technology I’m developing.
 We’re not going to make the same mistake we did with oil, allowing private industry to steal the profits from our national resources.
-No, your resource profits belong to you; to our people, working to fund our interests.
+We may have to work within the corporate framework for now; but at the end of the day, your resource profits belong to you; to our people, working to fund our interests.

 So, yes: Florida could become wealthy beyond the dreams of avarice.
 We have the resources to make it happen.
 And this will happen, even if I have to do it all myself.
 SeaStar may be the answer.
 Or it may come in some other form.
 But the answers are there.
 We have a future.
 It’s near enough to touch.
 We can save the planet on which all live…and make Florida filthy rich in the process.